INRIA/scikit-learn-mooc/jupyter-book/interpretation/interpretation_quiz.md

 - a) we use two different models
 - b) we use two different train/test split with a same model
-- c) we use a same model with a different set of hyper-parameters
+- c) we use a same model with a different set of hyperparameters
-- d) we use a same model with the same set of hyper-parameters but a different random_state
+- d) we use a same model with the same set of hyperparameters but a different random_state
 ```